Abbilaash/NexCLI/README.md

 # NexCLI

 **NexCLI** is an intelligent, natural language command-line interpreter that allows users to run advanced OS commands with ease.
-Using Google’s Gemini model for prompt engineering, NexCLI translates plain-language requests into precise Windows OS commands and executes them.
+Using Google’s Gemini model for prompt engineering, NexCLI translates natural-language requests into precise Windows OS commands and executes them.
 This tool offers flexibility, automation, and ease of use, whether you’re managing files, directories, or remote repositories.

 ## Features
 - AI-based command generation from natural language inputs